aigjermo/hardware-mnt-reform/README.md

 <details>
   <summary>Configuration (required)</summary>

-  Add a flake file at `/mnt/etc/nixos/flake.nix` to import configuration from this repository:
+  Add a flake file at `/mnt/etc/nixos/flake.nix` to import configuration from this repository.
+Be sure to uncomment the `modules` line corresponding to the module in your Reform:
   ```
     {
       description = "Configuration for MNT Reform";